vanleefxp/peano_typ/README.orig.md

 The number theory sub module `{{name}}.ntheory` currently supports prime factorization and the extended Euclidean algorithm that gives out the coefficients $u$ and $v$ in Bézout's identity $\gcd (a, b) = u a + v b$.

+## Mathematic functions

+The `{{name}}.func` sub-module provides a collection of basic mathematic functions.
+Some of them are also included in Typst's `calc` module, but extended to support complex number input.
+Other self-defined functions also support function input if they can be defined in the complex field &#x210;.

-## Special functions
+### Special functions

-Special functions such as the gamma function, zeta function, Gauss error function are too specific to mathematics that they are not included in Typst's built-in `calc` module.
-The `{{name}}.special` sub-module covers these functions.
-For functions that can be defined in the complex field &#x210
+The `{{name}}.func.special` sub-module include special functions such as the gamma function, zeta function, Gauss error function.